mshea/lazy_gm_tools/5e_monsters/monsters_md/adult-river-dragon-a5e.md

 - **Whirlpool:** A cylindrical, 15-foot-tall, 10-foot-radius whirlpool or waterspout magically appears in the water or air, centered on a point within 60 feet.
 Creatures in the area make a DC 18 Strength saving throw.
 On a failure, a creature takes 17 (5d6) bludgeoning damage and is knocked prone and pushed up to 15 feet.
 On a failure, a creature takes half damage.
 ### Reactions
 - **Snap Back (While Bloodied):** When a creature the dragon can see hits it with a melee weapon attack, the dragon makes a bite attack against the attacker.
-- **Whirlpool:** A cylindrical, 15-foot-tall, 10-foot-radius whirlpool or waterspout magically appears in the water or air, centered on a point within 60 feet.
-Creatures in the area make a DC 18 Strength saving throw.
-On a failure, a creature takes 17 (5d6) bludgeoning damage and is knocked prone and pushed up to 15 feet.
-On a failure, a creature takes half damage.

 ### Legendary Actions